andrixb/slideo/README.md

 # Motivation

-This application has born with the purpose of allowing a smoother and painless way when it comes to adding a slides set during a video editing.
+This application has born with the purpose of allowing a smoother and painless way when it comes to adding a slides set in editing a video.

 The app exports and EDL file that can be easily imported in an video editing software.